patxipierce/rasyen/README.md

 Note how in the example above we pass the random range numbers to the filter as if they were a filter call.
 There are many other ways to do this, but if you are going to be passing strings it is recommended that you pass parameters from the list instead as the use of reserved characters such as `|`,`=`, `@`, or `%` will be parsed.

 Another interesting thing you can do is filter nesting, where you parse a tag with a list that may or may not contain more tags.
+This will do the same as when using the `=meta` filter in a tag (you can see more about that in the demo).

 ```js
 // A list of things with tags of other lists